omni-compiler/omni-compiler/README.md

  This option adds the directory "dir" to the list of directories to be searched for and put module information files by the compiler.

+# Usage of BLAS in XMP library
+ For example the function xmp_matmul(), BLAS can be used internally to improve performance.
+ To do this, "--with-libblas=" should be used in executing ./configure.

+* When using "--with-libblas=",
+  Indicatied BLAS is used in the XMP library, and the BLAS is added to linking phase in xmpcc/xmpf90.

+* When not using "--with-libblas=",
+** On the K computer
+  SSL2BLAMP is used automatically.
+We recommend this way.

+** When using "--enable-SSL2BLAMP" in executing ./configure.
+  SSL2BLAMP is used in the XMP library.
+This option is for FX10.

+** When using "--enable-intelmkl" in executing ./configure.
+  Intel MKL is used in the XMP library.
+This option is for Intel compiler.

+** Other
+  Instead of BLAS, functions prepared by the XMP library is used.

 # Profiling Options in XMP/C
  Omni XMP compiler supports profiler interfaces of Scalasca and tlog.
  The tlog is included in this package.
 To use the profiler interface of Scalasca,